 Apply the circular trick:

-After 11 minutes of baking time take the tray out and grab a large cookie cutter or any round shape thing in your kitchen (slightly larger than the the size of the cookies in the oven).
-Hold the cookie cutter and make circular movement around the almost baked matcha cookies which will slightly tighten the cookies, make them perfectly round shape and the movement also encourages crinkle forming on top.
+After the tray banging, grab a large cookie cutter or any round shape thing in your kitchen (slightly larger than the size of the cookies in the oven).
+Hold the cookie cutter and make circular movements around the almost baked Matcha white chocolate cookies which will slightly tighten the cookies, make them perfectly round shape and the movement also encourages crinkle forming on top.

 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.